mustafamrtt/speechtotext/README.md

   -Using io.BytesIO process is handled in-memory

-  -Transcribes the audio with SpeechRecognition library(Google API)
+  -Transcribes the audio with openai whisper base model

   -The fetch API provides a smooth user experience, showing results without reloading the page.

  -Dependency:
-     ffmpeg (Must be installed on the system for Pydub to read and write audio files.)
+     ffmpeg (Must be installed on the system for Pydub to read and write audio files.) whisper

 ```bash
 git clone https://github.com/mustafamrtt/speechtotext.git